 , University of Wisconsin-Milwaukee (USA)

-The impact of faceted analytical theory and of the implementation of “facets” have had major impact on the development of systems for knowledge organization and information retrieval, ranging from major general bibliographic classifications to ecommerce.
-The discourse of facet analytical theory as a research front—that is, the over-arching story line of the growth, concretization and shifting intension of the concept of the facet is represented in the literature produced by that research front.
+Faceted analytical theory and the implementation of 'facets' have had major impact on the development of systems for knowledge organization and information retrieval, ranging from major general bibliographic classifications to e-commerce.
+The discourse of facet analytical theory as a research front is represented in the literature produced by that research front.
+The discourse that emerges tells an over-arching story about the growth, concretization and shifting intension of the concept of the facet.
 This research front often is associated with the Dorking conference in 1957, but of course has roots in knowledge organization that can be traced to the 19th century.
-Diverse meanings of the concept of facet range from “broad facet categories,” often used as the bases of bibliographic classifications, to “analytical categories,” often used in ecommerce.
+Diverse meanings of the concept of facet range from 'broad facet categories', often used as the bases of bibliographic classifications, to 'analytical categories', often used in e-commerce.
 Outside of the domains of KO and information science usages range from geology to dentistry to philosophy and beyond.
 Insofar as facets represent dimensions of knowledge they also reveal cultural influences.
 How is it that such a concrete idea can lead to so many divergent implementations?
 The answer lies in the analysis of cultural synergy.
-Cultural synergy is the merging of perception and behavior that shapes knowledge within and among the intellectual nodes of the diverse domain of “facets.”
-This presentation begins with pointers to the discourse as they emerge from an informetric analysis of published research concerning facets and facet analytical theory, both within the knowledge organization and information science communities as well as across all other visibly active domains.
+Cultural synergy is the merging of perception and behaviour that shapes knowledge within and among the intellectual nodes of the diverse domain of 'facets'.
+This presentation begins with pointers to the discourse as they emerge from an informetric analysis of published research concerning facets and facet analytical theory, within the knowledge organization and information science communities as well as across all other visibly active domains.
 We will explore the ways in which what we call classification theory has had effect much beyond our own domain.
 Faceted analytical theory is one 21st century realization of a multi-verse of cultural synergy, emerging from classification theory to provide impetus to improved information architecture at large.

 , University College London (UK)